Dairy-Free Hot Cocoa Mix (Homemade)

 • shredded coconut

-If you want to have a Spiked Hot Chocolate add 1 oz of one of the following:
+Spiked Hot Cocoa (1 oz of one of the following)

 • Bourbon